 Vidor, King.
 Hollywood director whose actress-wife Eleanor Boardman often invited Joan over for "Sunday swims and buffets" in the mid-1920s.
 Joan met the screenwriter for her film A Woman's Face, Donald Ogden Stewart, at the Vidors' home in 1925.
 (LW)

-Charles Martin lived in Joan's home for a period, but that Joan was not in love with him.
+Vincent, Senta.
+Joan's maid in the early 50s.
+She relays that screenwriter and director Charles Martin lived in Joan's home for a period, but that Joan was not in love with him.
 "He was 10 or 15 years younger than she was.
 He was also very lazy."
 (LW)

 Virginian, The.
 Joan appeared as "Stephanie White" on this U.S. Western TV show on 1/21/70 in an episode entitled "Nightmare."
 See the TV page for more info.

 Voices Across the Sea.
 12-minute short film featuring Joan, released by MGM in 1928 in conjunction with the William Haines vehicle, Alias Jimmy Valentine.
 Writes Mordaunt Hall in the New York Times on 11/16/28 at the end of his Valentine review: